-The controls can be your internal security policies and standards, a recognised external standard such as ISO/IEC 27001 or the CSA’s CCM, or your technical and non-technical internal controls relating to GDPR.
-Each system’s risk posture can be positioned against your business’ stated risk appetites so all can see immediately whether that system's risk posture is acceptable or not.
-Action plans can be devised and the effect of each plan on the risk posture calculated in advance so you can decide on the plan that will bring the system into acceptable compliance most cost-effectively.
-Multiple systems can be shown on the same display to show top management the company’s overall risk posture and to ensure top management attention gets directed to where it is most needed.
+Compliance results are fine but on their own they don’t motivate.
+Show what the numbers mean by showing each system’s risk posture compared to your business’ stated risk appetites.
+The controls used in your Risk Posture model can be whichever you need them to be.
+For example, your internal security policies and standards, a recognised external standard (such as ISO/IEC 27001 or the CSA’s CCM), or your technical and non-technical internal controls relating to GDPR.
+The dashboard presentation ensures everyone concerned can see immediately if a system's risk posture is acceptable or not.
+Just how worried should you be about that system's compliance shortfall?
+How imperfect can compliance be but still be good enough?
+Are those systems that have fallen outside the green zone just a little way out of line or are they a reason to get seriously worried?
+You can devise action plans and show the effect each action plan would have on the system's risk posture so you can choose the plan that will bring the system into acceptable compliance most cost-effectively.
+Multiple systems can be shown on the same display to show senior stakeholders the risk posture for their business line or division, and to ensure top management attention gets directed to where it is most needed.